Pacific County, WA

 Highway 101 from the Naselle River to Bay Center, and the timberlands east

 of the highway.
-The station can be worked from most parts of the northern portion of
+The station can be worked from most parts of

 the Long Beach Peninsula, and the Tokeland area.
 Coverage extends

 south into Clatsop and Columbia Counties, in Oregon.